 Grains were one of the first things I wanted to learn about when Tom and I began to make changes in our diet after his heart attack.
 I NEVER read the ingredients on labels, so I was thoroughly confused when I read the labels on the whole wheat pasta and the bread we had in our pantry.
 I had no idea what I was supposed to be looking for.
-To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I had no idea why they were better.
+To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I did not know why they were better.

 After hours upon hours of research, I feel like I learned the entire history of grains.
 I’m sharing some of the answers I found to be the most helpful without giving you the whole history.

 A whole grain is made up of three parts, the bran, germ, and endosperm.
 In order for a grain to be considered whole, all three parts in their original proportions are needed.

-Refined grains are missing one or more of its original parts which then strips the grain of a good portion of its nutrients, including one-fourth of its protein.
+Refined grains are missing one or more of their original parts, which then strips the grain of a good portion of its nutrients, including one-fourth of its protein.

 White flour and white rice only contain the endosperm.
 The endosperm is the least nutritious part of the grain.
 It contains starchy carbs, some protein, and a tiny bit of vitamins and minerals.
 The bran, which contains important antioxidants, and the germ which contains B vitamins, some protein, minerals, and healthy fats are removed.